 - Lipids 25-30%.

-Carbohydrates represent the “fuel” for our body, they are the first substances used by the body to obtain energy.
+Carbohydrates are “fuel” for our body.
+Consequently, they are the first substances used by the body to obtain energy.
 One gram of carbohydrates provides 4 kcal.
 There are two types of carbohydrates: simple and complex.

 Examples of foods with high content in simple sugars: jam, honey, candy, confectionery products, carbonated and non-carbonated drinks containing sugar.

-Complex carbohydrates, on the other hand, take longer to be decomposed and therefore absorbed.
+Complex carbohydrates, on the other hand, take longer to be broken down and therefore absorbed.
 They are essentially represented by starch and fiber.

-The dietary fiber is composed of carbohydrates that are not digestible and therefore not to be absorbed by the body: this means that the fiber passes through the stomach, intestine and colon without being digested, and in the latter undergo fermentation by the bacterial flora.
+Dietary fiber is made of carbohydrates that are not digestible and therefore not absorbed by the body.
+This means that the fiber passes through the stomach, intestine and colon without being digested, and in the latter, undergo fermentation by the bacterial flora.

 Fiber has several beneficial effects on the body:

-- Helps keep your body weight under control
+- It helps keep your body weight under control

 - It has a prebiotic effect (they promote the formation of beneficial bacteria at the expense of pathogenic bacteria)